Let it snow in Trollhättan!

 Photo: Nozinhle

-A view of University West during winter
+A roadside view of University West during winter.

 Photo: Nozinhle

-A view of University West during winter
+A view of the main campus building at University West during winter.

 Photo: Nozinhle